Getting Started

 • An OpenGL renderer with post-processing and UI rendering.

-• A scripting system that hot-compiles native C++/C into shared libraries and optionally hosts managed C# via Mono.
+• A scripting system that supports high-level ModuCPP authoring, raw native C++/C shared-library scripts, and managed C# via Mono.

 • Optional PhysX-based 3D physics, plus a lightweight built-in 2D simulation.